Training the future stars of stage and screen

 Performing Arts Academy workshops

-There have been 10 excellent external workshops already this year for the Performing Arts Academy students at Ardleigh Green and Havering Sixth Form campuses.
-These have involved external professional practitioners from the industry coming into college to teach students a variety of skills.
+There are a range of excellent internal and external workshops that have huge benefits for students looking for a career in the industry.
+These have involved external professional practitioners coming into college to teach students a variety of skills.

 They have included: